 19 interesting facts about Cambodia

-We were in Cambodia for the first time in 2011 and it immediately became one of our favorite countries.
+We visited Cambodia for the first time in 2011 and it immediately became one of our favorite countries.
 Kia returned this year and fell in love again.

-This time she made a Mekong cruise and saw the country passing from a different perspective.
-She also visited the iconic sites of Angkor Wat and the S21 prison, two travel destinations, which emphasize two deeply opposing past: one of fame and opulence, the other of humiliation and cruelty.
+This time she took a Mekong cruise and saw the country pass by from a different perspective.
+She also visited the iconic sites of Angkor Wat and S21 Prison, two destinations that highlight two deeply contrasting pasts: one of fame and opulence, the other of degradation and cruelty.

-In the following I add a mixture of interesting facts about Cambodia that reflect both the good and the bad from the country's extraordinary history.
+Below I include a mix of interesting facts about Cambodia that reflect both the good and the bad from the country's extraordinary history.

 -

-In the vicinity of Angkor Wat, there are several medieval cities that have not yet been documented under the tropical forest floor, which are between 900 and 1,400 years old.
-Some of these undiscovered cities are the size of Cambodia's capital Phnom Penh.
-The discoveries were made with laser technology in June this year.
+In the area around Angkor Wat, beneath the tropical forest floor, there are several previously undocumented medieval cities that are between 900 and 1,400 years old.
+Some of these undiscovered cities are the size of Cambodia's capital, Phnom Penh.
+The discoveries were made in June this year using laser technology.
 (Source: Guardian)

 -

-sampeah is the Cambodian way of greeting people and saying goodbye to them.
-There are five different ways to show someone who uses Sampeah respect, depending on their age, relationship with them and social status.
+Sampeah is the Cambodian way of greeting and saying goodbye to people.
+There are five different ways to show respect to someone using Sampeah, depending on their age, relationship with you, and social status.
 (Source: Visit Angkor)

 -

-A toilet that estimated up to $ 40,000 was built for the personal use of Princess Maha Chakri Sirindhorn from Thailand when she visited Cambodia at the beginning of the year.
+A toilet estimated to have cost up to $40,000 was built for the personal use of Princess Maha Chakri Sirindhorn of Thailand when she visited Cambodia earlier this year.
 (Source: Guardian)

 -

-Cambodia was a colony of France from 1863 to 1953 for 90 years.
-Under King Sihanouk it became an independent country called the kingdom of Cambodia.
-It was occupied by Japan during the Second World War from 1941 to 1945.
+Cambodia was a colony of France for 90 years from 1863 to 1953.
+Under King Sihanouk it became an independent country called the Kingdom of Cambodia.
+It was occupied by Japan during World War II from 1941 to 1945.
 (Source: BBC)

 -

-river dolphins can be found in the upper Mekong in Cambodia.
-Around 70-100 individuals live in a 190 km long section of the Mekong.
+River dolphins are found in the upper Mekong in Cambodia.
+About 70-100 individuals live in a 190 km long section of the Mekong.
 (Source: WWF)

 -

-The USA secretly bombed Cambodia from 1969 because the country offered protection on its ground during the Vietnam War North Vietnamese armed forces.
+The United States secretly bombed Cambodia beginning in 1969 because the country sheltered North Vietnamese forces on its soil during the Vietnam War.
 (Source: BBC)

 -

-in Cambodia is rude to point to someone with the sole of the foot.
-In addition, it would be completely unacceptable to point your feet on something holy, such as a Buddha picture.
+In Cambodia, it is considered rude to point at someone with the sole of your foot.
+Additionally, pointing your feet at anything sacred, such as a Buddha image, would be completely unacceptable.
 (Source: Lonely Planet)

 -

-Between 1975 and 1979 Pol Pots Guerillas were responsible for the death of up to two million Cambodians of the Red Khmer and their brutal form of radical communism.
-(Source: Cia World Fact Book)
+Between 1975 and 1979, Pol Pot's Khmer Rouge guerrillas and their brutal brand of radical communism were responsible for the deaths of up to two million Cambodians.
+(Source: CIA World Fact Book)

 -

-Today, the brutal time is commemorated on the day of commemoration, which was previously called the national day of hatred.
-The day is celebrated every year on May 20.
+Today the brutal period is commemorated on the day of remembrance, which was previously called the National Day of Hate.
+The day is celebrated on May 20th every year.
 (Source: BBC)

 -

-decades of war have called for a severe tribute of Cambodia.
-The country has over 40,000 amputated: one of 290 Cambodians, which is one of the highest rates in the world.
-It is also one of the most suspected countries in the world.
+Decades of war have taken a heavy toll on Cambodia.
+The country has over 40,000 amputees: one for every 290 Cambodians, which is one of the highest rates in the world.
+It is also one of the most heavily mined countries in the world.
 (Source: Huffington Post)

 -

-Vider spiders are eaten as a snack in Cambodia.
-During the reign of Pol Pot, the Cambodian ate locally found tarantulas, since others were often scarce.
-Many Cambodians have developed a preference for the huge arachnids and they are still often consumed today.
-Apparently the "legs are pleasantly crisp".
+Tarantulas are eaten as a snack in Cambodia.
+During Pol Pot's reign, Cambodians ate locally found tarantulas as other foods were often in short supply.
+Many Cambodians have developed a taste for the giant arachnids and they are still widely consumed today.
+Apparently the “legs are pleasantly firm”.
 (Source: Telegraph)

 -

-The deforestation rate in Cambodia is one of the highest in the world; Around 2,000 square kilometers (494,210 acres) are lost every year.
-In the 1990s, wooden concessions were granted by the government, and a rapid deforestation followed - so strongly that the country had the third highest level of deforestation in the world in 2005.
+Cambodia's deforestation rate is one of the highest in the world; Around 2,000 square kilometers (494,210 acres) of forest are lost every year.
+In the 1990s, timber concessions were granted by the government and rapid deforestation followed - so severe that in 2005 the country had the third highest deforestation rate in the world.
 (Source: BBC)

 -

-One of the more bizarre facts about Cambodia is the “special relationship” of the country to North Korea.
-The totalitarian regime recently opened the $ 30 million Angkor Panorama Museum in Siem Reap as a "gift" of Cambodia.
+One of the more bizarre facts about Cambodia is the country's "special relationship" with North Korea.
+The totalitarian regime recently opened the $30 million Angkor Panorama Museum in Siem Reap as a “gift” to Cambodia.
 (Source: Independent)

-LONELY PLANET CAMBODIA is a comprehensive travel guide for the country, ideal for those who want to explore the most important sights as well as take less roads.
+Lonely Planet Cambodia is a comprehensive travel guide to the country, ideal for those who want to both explore the top attractions and take the road less traveled.

 Mission statement: Atlas & Boots